 In partnership with the Matched Savings Program, St. Vincent de Paul’s VIDA participants can acquire one of the following assets:

-- Work-related specialized training, adaptive equipment, or technology
+- Needs based adaptive specialized equipment or technology

 Learn more about Individual Development Accounts (IDA’s) by taking the financial education course, Finding Paths to Prosperity.
 Financial education is required for VIDA participants.
 Finding Paths to Prosperity is one option, especially for those who live in rural areas of Lane County.
 VIDA goals vary, depending on the nonprofit provider.
 Referrals are available.